-(This course is offered online for the Organizational Management major.)
+(This course is offered online for the Business Degree Completion Program)

 An introduction to the world's religions, concentrating on practice and theory alongside current events and ancient principles.

 American Indian Religions

 An introduction to the world views and spiritualities of Native Americans, including traditional tribal religions, and religious movements and responses that arose from contact with Europeans.